USAPA Tournament Player Ratings FAQ

-The USAPA Tournament Player Ratings will be calculated from historical tournament results.
-The rating will be 4 digits in the form of x.xxx.
+The initial USAPA Tournament Player Ratings calculated from historical tournament results.
+The rating is 4 digits in the form of x.xxx.
 For example, 3.729.
 Ratings will range from 0.000 to 6.999.
 Theoretically, a player could go higher than 6.999 if a top player goes on an extended winning streak without any losses.
 Ratings will be calculated for men’s singles, women’s singles, men’s doubles, women’s doubles, and mixed doubles.
 All tournament data, processed through PickleballTournaments.com from as far back as 2015 is being used to calculate the player rating.
 Ratings take into account each partner’s rating, the rating of the opponent (s), and the type of tournament being played.
 Tournament ratings become more accurate as a player increases the number of tournaments played.

 – understand the PWW formula

 – know the ratings of the players prior to a match